pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/07b-reorganization-after-solvability-is-exceeded.md

 **Coercive Capacity (CC)**: the ability to externalize regulation into the environment.
 **Mortification State**: whether the boundary of solvability has been crossed.

-Localization of Regulation: where stability is ultimately restored—internally, externally, or nowhere.
+Localization of Regulation: where stability is ultimately restored; internally, externally, or nowhere.

 No additional variables are required at this level of abstraction.
 Differences in biology, history, or circumstance alter load and timing, but not routing.